Differentially private inference via noisy optimization

 Our analysis highlights the statistical importance of (local) strong convexity, since it justifies scheduling only $O(\log n)$ noisy iterates, which in turn leads to the nearly-optimal statistical cost of privacy of the order $O\left(\frac{ p \log n}{n\mu^2}\right)$.
 Without strong convexity, standard gradient-based algorithms are known to require $O(\sqrt{n})$ iterations to achieve an optimization error comparable to the statistical parametric rate $O\left(\sqrt{\frac{p}{n}}\right)$.
 This would be quite damaging for differentially private M-estimators, as they would lead to a statistical cost of $O\left(\sqrt{\frac{p}{n}}\frac{1}{\mu^2}\right)$, which would in fact be the dominating term driving the asymptotic efficiency of the resulting estimators.

 We have also introduced a general technique for computing confidence regions based on noisy estimates of the asymptotic variance of the M-estimator.
-Since any noisy iterate has an additional built-in noise that is not captured by the usual asymptotic variance, we have proposed simple corrections that account for an extra noise term.
-This approach significantly mitigates the inevitable systematic underestimation of the variance that one has to incur by only relying on the usual sandwich formula.
+Since any noisy iterate has additional built-in noise that is not captured by the usual asymptotic variance, we have proposed simple corrections that account for an extra noise term.
+This approach significantly mitigates the systematic underestimation of the variance from the usual sandwich formula.

 Two natural extensions of our work would be to study noisy stochastic gradient descent algorithms and consider high-dimensional penalized M-estimators with noisy proximal methods.
 While these ideas have been explored in the literature, previous analyses share many of the limitations of the existing literature of noisy gradient descent, i.e., they rely on (restricted) strong convexity, assume bounded data and/or bounded parameter spaces, or employ truncation ideas~ \citep{jainandthakurta2014,talwaretal2015, caietal2019,caietal2020, bassilyetal2014,wangetal2017,dongetal2021}.
 We believe that some of the techniques used in this paper may bypass the aforementioned drawbacks and could also be used in conjunction with restricted local strong convexity and general penalty functions, as in \cite{lohandwainwright2015} and \cite{loh2017}.